cloudandcloud2020/learning-spark/Azure Meetup 17th May 2019.md

 ## Word count example

 Due to an issue with iterm and zsh, the local[4] syntax is not recognized.
-If the terminal problem is not existing, then the below command can be be changed to `--master local[4] \`
+If the terminal problem is not existing, then the below command can be be changed to `--master local[4] \`.
+The 4 can be changed to the number of processor cores you want to asign depending on how many cores are available at your disposal.

 ### Local run